Catering managers plan, organise and develop the food and beverage services of organisations and businesses

 What to expect

-- In larger organisations, the work tends to be office based, although catering managers may be expected to spend some time working within busy restaurants and kitchens.
+- In larger organisations, the work tends to be office based, although you may be expected to spend some time working within busy restaurants and kitchens.
 However, in smaller organisations you may be expected to take a more hands-on approach.

-- Catering managers may be responsible for the catering of one site only.
-Others may have overall responsibility for a number of sites (that have to be visited on a regular basis) with a number of assistant managers working under them.
+- Catering managers may be responsible for the catering of one site only or have overall responsibility for a number of sites (that have to be visited on a regular basis) with a number of assistant managers working under them.

 - Job opportunities are available throughout the UK.

-- The role is physically demanding and the pressures of providing a consistently good service can cause stress.
-Catering for events can be particularly stressful.
+- The role is physically demanding and the pressures of providing a consistently good service can be challenging.

 - Travel within the working day can be a regular feature, but absence from home overnight or overseas work or travel is rare, unless working in an international role.